 Tulsi and Stress

-In addition to physical, toxic, and the stress of disease, our modern lives are associated with high levels of psychological stress caused by the flurry of demands and fast pace of modern lifestyles.
-This stress worsens the effects of toxic chemical pollutants, and this never-ending fear of pervasive toxic chemicals can itself lead to even further stress and anxiety that are likely as harmful as the chemicals causing it.
+In addition to the physical, toxic, and stress of disease, our modern lives are associated with high levels of psychological stress caused by the flurry of demands and the fast pace of modern lifestyles.
+This stress worsens the effects of toxic chemical pollutants, and this constant fear of pervasive toxic chemicals can itself lead to even further stress and anxiety that are likely as harmful as the chemicals causing it.

 While the reality of daily chemical exposure cannot be minimized, regular consumption of tulsi not only offers protection and detoxification of the body’s cells and organs, it can also help reduce toxic stress by relaxing and calming the mind and offering a plethora of psychological benefits which include anti-depressant benefits, positive effects on memory, and cognitive function.
 Tulsi also has a calming effect that leads to clarity of thought, along with a more relaxed and calm disposition.